 SECRETARY'S AWARD FOR EXCELLENCE IN SUSTAINABILITY

-The Secretary’s Award for Excellence in Sustainability Competition recognizes the outstanding achievements in sustainability for California museum projects in two areas: public education or internal operations.
+The Secretary’s Award for Excellence in Sustainability award program recognizes outstanding achievements in sustainability by California museums in the areas of public education and internal operations.
 The competition is the joint project of the sponsors, the California Association of Museums (CAM) and the California Natural Resources Agency.
-We are now accepting submissions for the 2019 Secretary's Award for Excellence in Sustainability, with a deadline of Friday, May 17th.
+We are now accepting submissions for the 2019 Secretary's Award for Excellence in Sustainability, with a deadline of Friday, May 31st.
 We look forward to recognizing projects whose impact on sustainability serve as models for the field.

 All types of museums are invited to submit entry forms, including zoos, aquariums, science centers, children’s museums, botanical gardens, and historical societies.
 Each museum that enters must be located in California and be a legally organized nonprofit organization or government entity.
 Foundations, friends groups, or services organizations that collaborate with multiple museums to administer the program are also eligible.
 Museums of all sizes are encouraged to apply.
 The Secretary’s Award for Excellence in Sustainability is designed to recognize a wide spectrum of the museum community's impact on sustainability and green initiatives.